Trump Organization under criminal investigation: NY attorney general | DW | 19.05.2021

 Attorney General Letitia James has been examining whether the Trump Organization deliberately reported incorrect valuations of assets to secure loans and obtain economic and tax benefits.

-"We are now actively investigating the Trump Organization in a criminal capacity, along with the Manhattan DA," Levy said.
+"We are now actively investigating the Trump Organization in a criminal capacity, along with the Manhattan [district attorney]," Levy said.

-For over two years, Manhattan District Attorney Cyrus Vance has also been conducting a separate investigation into Trump's business dealings before he became president.
+For more than two years, Manhattan District Attorney Cyrus Vance has been conducting a separate investigation into Trump's business dealings before he became president.

 James' office has not given a reason for what led to the change in its approach to the probe and the subsequent public announcement.

-Vance's office has said in court filings that it was probing"possibly extensive and protracted criminal conduct" at the Trump Organization, including tax and insurance fraud and falsification of business records.
+Vance's office has said in court filings that it was probing "possibly extensive and protracted criminal conduct" at the Trump Organization, including tax and insurance fraud, along with falsification of business records.

 The Republican ex-president has in the past denounced the investigations as part of a Democratic "witch hunt."